sourabhkv/ytdl/README.md

 ## How development started and was carried?<br>
 This project development started with wish to download youtube physics video(Center of mass) at 240p in March,2021 because 240p quality was managable and took decent amount of mobile data compared to 360p.
-Many people don't have technical knowledge of how to use youtube-dl/yt-dlp command line, to make things easier to use ,I thought of making GUI version of youtube-dl/yt-dlp for those having no knowledge about command line program.
+Many people don't have technical knowledge of how to use youtube-dl/yt-dlp command line, to make things easier to use (started to port yt-dlp/youtube-dl CLI to GUI) ,I thought of making GUI version of youtube-dl/yt-dlp for those having no knowledge about command line program.
 Initially it was a very basic program which lack many features as time passed encountered many bugs and fixed it ,specially giving the live download progress in main window statusbar took almost 2 months to fix this  removing black console window at startup  was also challenging to fix without using `--noconsole` option.

 Threading helped execute many function at same time